-- "The extra three inches of wheelbase in the Clubman translate into three extra inches of rear leg room, which make the rear seats very practical for children and acceptable for two adults for short trips.” -- Left Lane News
+- “Compared to the Hardtop, the Clubman boasts three extra inches of wheelbase.
+That translates into three additional inches of rear leg room, which makes the rear seats very practical for children and acceptable for two adults for short trips.” -- Left Lane News

 - "As the Mini's LCD is not a touch screen, you control the infotainment system mostly through a knob on the console.
 You can turn it to move up and down through menu items, or push it sideways to drill down or back up in the menu structure.
 Not immediately intuitive, it becomes easier to figure out over time." -- CNET (2011)